 Improvements to merge have been made.
-When variables are not included in all files nctoolkit will now only merge those in each file in a multi-file dataset.
+When variables are not included in all files not only merge those in each file in a multi-file dataset.
 Previously it threw an error.

 Functions for finding the times and months in netCDF files are now available: nc_years and ''nc_months'.